Environment-Assisted Generation of Non-Gaussian Wavepacket Quantum States

-Previous works have explored architectures that include a tunable coupler to transfer the prepared stationary state to the waveguide \cite{pfaff2017controlled, campagne2018deterministic, axline2018demand, khanahmadi2023multimode}.
+Previous works have explored architectures that include a tunable coupler to transfer the prepared stationary state to a waveguide \cite{pfaff2017controlled, campagne2018deterministic, axline2018demand, khanahmadi2023multimode}.
 Such couplers may introduce unwanted non-linear interactions, and the longer duration of the separate preparation and release processes reduces the output quantum state fidelity due to dissipation.
-In this letter, we adopt and amend a recent proposal \cite{nakamuracat} to directly generate traveling Schrödinger cat states by parametric driving of a non-linear resonator undergoing constant linear loss to a transmission waveguide.
-In this approach, the release is faster and the profile of the parametric drive determines the shape of the propagating wave packet and eliminates the need for tunable couplers.
+In this letter, we directly generate traveling non-Gaussian states by parametric driving of a non-linear resonator undergoing constant linear loss to a transmission waveguide.
+In this approach, the release is faster, and the profile of the parametric drive determines the shape of the propagating wave packet and eliminates the need for tunable couplers.

 Unitary preparation of an $n$-legged cat state requires a nonlinear interaction proportional to $a^{\dagger n}a^n$ ($(2n)^{th}$ order of nonlinearity in field amplitude operators).
-As an alternative approach, one may obtain non-linear effects from an engineered dissipative coupling to the environment \cite{verstraete2009,PhysRevX.6.011022,kapit2017}.
-The use of dissipation to generate non-classical states and achieve steady-state entanglement in stationary modes has been proposed and demonstrated in various quantum systems \cite{PhysRevA.88.032317, gulliksen2015characterization}, and preparation of stationary bosonic states has been extensively studied both theoretically \cite{wolinsky1988, leghtas2015confining, minganti2016exact, PhysRevX.8.021005, harrington2022engineered} and experimentally \cite{lescanne2020exponential,reglade2023quantum, marquet2024harnessing}.
+A procedure based on such interactions has been analyzed in the Kerr-parametric oscillator \cite{nakamuracat}.
+As an alternative approach, one may obtain non-linear effects from an engineered dissipative coupling, $n$-photon decay, to the environment \cite{verstraete2009,PhysRevX.6.011022,kapit2017}.
+The use of dissipation to generate non-classical states and achieve steady-state entanglement in stationary modes has been proposed and demonstrated in various quantum systems \cite{PhysRevA.88.032317, PhysRevLettklaus}, and preparation of stationary bosonic states has been extensively studied both theoretically \cite{wolinsky1988, leghtas2015confining, minganti2016exact, PhysRevX.8.021005, harrington2022engineered} and experimentally \cite{lescanne2020exponential,reglade2023quantum, marquet2024harnessing}.
 In this letter, we demonstrate that an engineered non-linear dissipation channel can affect a quantum bosonic system such that its linear emission into a waveguide forms high-fidelity propagating quantum states in single wave packet modes.
-An engineered $n$-photon decay process achieves the same functionality as evolution under a $(2n)^{th}$ order Hamiltonian.
 Our theory thus marks a significant step toward the development of hardware-efficient quantum processors for long-distance communication.